taiyuan2490/TaiyuanZhang-portfolio/critique-by-design.md

 https://taiyuan2490.github.io/TaiyuanZhang-portfolio/

 ## References
-_List any references you used here._

 ## AI acknowledgements
-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+I used AI assistance to help me generate ideas for plotting visualizations and to resolve technical issues related to HTML/Markdown integration and deployment.
+All design decisions and final implementations were by me.